ezEngine/docs-src/pages/docs/custom-code/cpp/engine-plugins.md

 ### Build System Setup

 The file `CMakeLists.txt` is only of interest here in case you want to reuse the EZ build infrastructure to generate your library.
 If you use [ezEngine as a Submodule](../../build/submodule.md) then you probably have your own CMake scripts.
 Either way, you need to add a project that generates a DLL.

-### Plugin DLL Name

-Make sure to call your plugin DLL `XyzPlugin.dll`.
-That means it should have the `Plugin` suffix in its name.
-Generally, plugins can have any name, but only DLLs with this naming convention will be listed by the editor in the [project settings](../../projects/project-settings.md) for you to activate.

 ### DLL Symbol Import/Export